Kate Mara biography

 Kate acted in several plays before beginning her venture into film.
 Her first big screen role was in Joe The King, closely followed by an appearance in Sydney Pollack's Random Hearts, both released in 1999.
 Following these initial film appearances, Kate was a regular on several television shows including Nip/Tuck, Jack & Bobby, Entourage, American Horror Story and most recently, House of Cards.

-Kate currently lives in Los Angeles with her two dogs and balances acting in both television and movies, appearing in popular films such as Brokeback Mountain (2005), 127 Hours (2010) and Deadfall (2012).
+Kate balances acting in both television and movies, appearing in popular films such as Brokeback Mountain (2005), 127 Hours (2010) and Deadfall (2012).
 She also starred in Transcendence (2014) alongside Johnny Depp, and in Fantastic Four alongside Miles Teller.
 More recently, she starred in the space drama The Martian (2015), the sci-fi thriller Morgan (2016), the post-apocalyptic war drama Man Down (2016).
 In the biopic Megan Leavey (2017), she plays the title role — a young woman who joins the Marines and when she's assigned to the bomb squad with a canine partner, she bonds with him.

-Kate, who is engaged to fellow actor Jamie Bell, has a younger sister, Rooney Mara, who is also a successful actress.
+Kate, who married fellow actor Jamie Bell in July 2017, has a younger sister, Rooney Mara, who is also a successful actress.
 The two Mara sisters, who are both vegans, have campaigned successfully to get more humane conditions for chimpanzees in Liberia.